Birkirkara F.C.

 Birkirkara Football Club is a professional football club based in the town of Birkirkara, on the island of Malta.
 The club was formed in 1950, following the amalgamation of Birkirkara United and Birkirkara Celtic.
 Birkirkara currently play in the Maltese Premier League, which it has won on four occasions, most recently in the 2012–13 season.

 Birkirkara is one of the founding members of the European Club Association.

+The club also has a women's team.